KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 > [!INFO]
 > Notice there are no quotation marks.
 This now references the variable named `text`, not the string "text".
 Try adding quotation marks and interact with the button in Chrome to see the difference.

 2. We still want to see the button click counter for troubleshooting purposes.
 We can log the number of clicks to the console.
-Add `console.log(numberOfClicks);` right after incrementing the clicks in the `clickHandler` function.
+Add `console.log('numberOfClicks', numberOfClicks);` right after incrementing the clicks in the `clickHandler` function.

 3. Make sure your project is opened in a new tab.
 In the project tab, to see console logging in action, open the Chrome DevTools and click on the button.
 You should see the number of clicks write to the console.
 Leave DevTools open.